What is RFID?

-RFID is an acronym for “radio-frequency identification” and refers to a technology whereby digital data encoded in RFID tags or smart labels are captured by a reader via radio waves.
-The RFID technology has become more affordable and approachable however with any successful project, it is important to identify the ROI opportunity, assess the requirements, plan the system and implement the solution.
+RFID is an acronym for “radio frequency identification” and refers to a technology whereby digital data encoded in RFID tags or smart labels are captured by a reader via radio waves, and used in this case for RFID asset tracking and tools and equipment management.

 Focusing on the efficiencies and cost savings goals will drive the success of your RFID asset management project and improve your asset management processes.
 A targeted pilot program will successfully prove the solution and often yields changes to project scope to achieve greater value from the RFID implementations.